boompig/civ6-timeline/README.md

 Civ 6 generates a timeline file at the end of the game.
 This visualizes an uploaded file.

+The demo can be found [here](https://boompig.github.io/civ6-timeline).
+Limitations and ideas for future work are documented [here](https://boompig.github.io/civ6-timeline/about.html).

 ## Adding More Tooltips

 - use `scripts/index.js --histogram` to extract moments from target file